Blackjack Strategy - Basic & Advanced

 Any hand that contains one or more aces that can be worth either 1 or 11.
 Since this hand has a degree of flexibility, it protects you from busting after a hit.

 The decision to forfeit a blackjack hand and have half of your wager returned to you.
 This cannot be performed after any other action (e.g. hitting, doubling down, etc).
 It's just based on receiving an unfortunate hand at the start.

 The dealer's card which faces up.
 It provides valuable information for any player attempting to follow basic strategy or count cards because it clues you into the house's prospects.

 So, you’ve heard all about blackjack strategy and download our strategy charts.
 You’ve read up on card counting and you’ve found out all about the best-known blackjack betting systems which you might want to try out.
 Now, it must be time to try your luck at the game!
 Check out our top rated real money online casinos to get started.

 Is online blackjack rigged?

 All casinos listed here on Casino.org offer games which are totally fair and random.
 However, not all casinos do this.
 That’s why we recommend you stick to reputable names and trustworthy sites.
-Casinos which do not score highly are added to our blacklist, so make sure you avoid these.
+Casinos which do not score highly are added to our list of sites to avoid, so make sure not to visit these.